 Celebrations, especially a birthday party, are when it becomes the most clear how much our life has changed during the pandemic.
 So many things you would normally do to mark an occasion like a birthday are now off-limits.
 Large scale parties are prohibited at home and at various venues.
 So what do you do now to celebrate special occasions?

-Now that we’re well into Phase 2 of Washington State’s Safe Start plan, families are able to enjoy some of their usual outings and activities (with masks and social distancing).
-We may not be able to throw a big party to celebrate birthdays, graduations and anniversaries, but we can at least get together from time to time with a small group of friends and family.
+Now that we’re well into Phase 3 of Washington State’s Safe Start plan, families are able to enjoy some of their usual outings and activities (with masks and social distancing).
+We may not want to throw a big party to celebrate birthdays, graduations and anniversaries, but we can at least get together from time to time with a small group of friends and family.
 These are of course, the same people you see all the time, but you can break out of your routine.
 Dress up in fancy clothes, play games you don’t usually get around to playing or just go over the top with the menu.

 Choose your favorite museum and visit!
 Whether it’s the zoo or the flight museum, check the hours, make reservations and explore.
 There’s so much to learn at all of the Seattle-area museums – history, science, culture, art, space and more.
 Check with the museum to see if they have started to host small parties.
 Some will provide all the amenities- food, cake, goody bags, and time at the museum before or after the festivities.